TheArturthur/CoppermindScraper/Cosmere/Spiritual Realm.md

 A person’s spiritweb, closely related to Spiritual DNA, makes up their presence in the Spiritual Realm.
 Measuring and quantifying a spiritweb is possible, if difficult, to do.
 Spiritual DNA can be passed from parent to child like regular DNA.
 Identical twins can have different Spiritual DNA, however.
 A person's spiritweb can be damaged either through physical or emotional trauma.
 This creates "cracks" in the soul.
 It is easier for Shards to [[Invest\|Invest]] in people who are damaged in this way, as Investiture can enter the soul through these "cracks".
 This is why [[Allomancer\|Allomancers]] need to undergo [[Snapping\|Snapping]] in order to awaken their powers, and is implied to be the reason why [[Surgebinder\|Surgebinders]] tend to have psychological problems.
 Spiritwebs can be damaged with weapons like Hemalurgic spikes and Shardblades.
 Those wounds can then be healed with a graft of Investiture.
 The healing process does leave a permanent wound on a person's spiritweb.
 Investing an object or person for a long period of time will warp and change their spiritweb.
 In humans, this process leads to [[Savant\|Savantism]].
 This spiritual aspect would exist for all thinking beings, including true artificial intelligence, as they would Spiritually and Cognitively operate the same as an organic sapient being.

+### Observation
+Due to its incomprehensible properties, when it is directly observed, it is filtered through a Cognitive framework in order to be more fully understood.
+This is how visions, like those granted by Honor, operate.

 ### Properties
 #### Connection
 For more information, see [[Connection\|Connection]].